Think twice before using pesticides

 The problem could really be incorrect mowing or pruning, improper watering, or other easily corrected practices.
-Or that scary bug could actually be a beneficial “good bug” that eats problem pests.
+Or that scary bug could be a beneficial “good bug” that eats problem pests.
 Whether it’s a bug, disease, or weed, you need to identify it to know how to effectively manage it.

 Accept a little damage – give nature time to work.

 Natural predators kill pests, but they need time to work.
 Don’t spray at the first sign of plant damage – nature may control it for you, or nearby plants may out grow the damage.